Customer lifetime value: how to calculate it and integrate it into a strategy?

 How to use CLV calculations in a strategy?

-By obtaining the CLV you can perform:
+By obtaining the CLV you can:

 - Investment tracking emphasizing customer experience